renato145/evolution_simulation/docs/slime.md

 - Skill paths:
   1) Vision: increase the range of vision to detect food.
   2) Efficiency: reduces the energy needed to move around.
-  3) Jumper: increases the range of its jump.
+  3) Jumper: reduces jump cooldown.